napari/napari.github.io/fundamentals/surface.md

 ## adjusting contrast limits

-The vertex values of the surface layer gets mapped through its colormap according to values called contrast limits.
+The vertex values of the surface layer get mapped through its colormap according to values called contrast limits.
-These are a 2-tuple of values defining how what values get applied the minumum and maximum of the colormap and follow the same principles as the `contrast_limits` described in the [image layer tutorial](./image).
+These are a 2-tuple of values defining how what values get applied the minimum and maximum of the colormap and follow the same principles as the `contrast_limits` described in the [image layer tutorial](./image).
 They are also accessible through the same keyword arguments, properties, and range slider as in the image layer.